Periodontal Therapy Philadelphia, PA

 What can you not do after a periodontal treatment?

-Periodontal treatment is not painful.
-Patients may experience minor discomfort, but there should be no pain.
-We may use a local anesthetic to ensure that patients are pain-free and comfortable throughout the entire treatment.
+Gum treatment is not painful.
+While you may experience minor discomfort, there should be no pain.
+We may use a local anesthetic so you do not feel any pain and are comfortable throughout treatment.
+If you have sensitive gums, we recommend that you take pain medication after treatment.